BeamMP/Docs/docs/en/FAQ/How-to-check-for-CGNAT.md

 The first hop is your Router/Modem/Gateway and differs between Devices.

 ## Method 2:
-Find out the WAN IP on your routers interface.
+Find out the WAN IP on your router by looking it up on its interface.
 Compare it to the IP posted on e.g. https://whatsmyip.org .
 If they are NOT the same, you are behind a CGNAT.

 ## Method 3/Solution:
 Call your Internet Service Provider for assistance.
-Depending on your ISP, they might not offer dedicated *dynamic* IP adresses (a static IP is not necessary).
+Depending on your ISP, they might not offer dedicated *dynamic* IP adresses, or as a paid option only.
+Keep in mind, that a static IP is not necessary.

 Example of a non-CGNAT Network: